Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

 > **Important:** Branch protections are supported on public GitHub repositories, or if you have a GitHub Pro subscription.
 If you are using a personal GitHub account and you created your repository as a private repository, you will have to change it to be **public** if you want to configure Branch protection policies.
 You can change your repository to be public in repository settings.

-Obviously you should configure the specific workflows that you require for your own software engineering organization.
-For the purposes of this sample, you can configure branch protections as follows:
+You should configure the specific workflows that you require for your software engineering organization.
+In order to support the solution walkthrough described in this documentation, you can configure branch protections as follows:

 - **master** branch is protected from direct check-ins
 - Pull request requires **1** review approval